Ethics Committee

 According to the G-CTARevVacBiol, the R-HlthResCoord, and MWI-50, the Pharmacy and Medicines Regulatory Authority (PMRA) requires the applicant to obtain PMRA approval and ethics committee (EC) approval before initiating a clinical trial.

-In addition, as per the PMRAAct and the D-ImprtRelIMPs, the sponsor is required to obtain an import permit for the shipment of the investigational product (IP) to be used in the trial.
+In addition, as per the D-ImprtRelIMPs, the sponsor should not supply the investigational product (IP) to be used in the clinical trial until the sponsor obtains all required documentation.
+As stated in the G-ImpExpMP, IP import permit applications should be made by the pharmacist of record for the trial.
 (See the Manufacturing & Import section for additional information.)

 Clinical Trial Agreement

-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
 MWI-22 indicates that the sponsor should obtain the investigator’s/institution’s agreement to:

-- Conduct the trial in compliance with good clinical practices (GCPs), with the applicable regulatory requirement(s), and with the approved protocol
+- Conduct the trial in compliance with good clinical practice (GCP), with the applicable regulatory requirement(s), and with the approved protocol

 - Comply with procedures for data recording/reporting